Survey Says…Probably not.

 - we’re about to enter into a danger zone

 Fear beckons us to the dark side so we can regain intimacy with our self.
-In doing so, we remember our agreements we’ve made with ourselves a long time ago or just yesterday.
-When we confront our fears we gain control of our actions.
+In doing so, we remember our agreements we made with ourselves a long time ago or just yesterday.
+When we confront our fears, we gain control of our actions.
 We can decide whether we should honor our covenant or write a new one.

 For example, you arrive at the airport two hours ahead of your flight’s scheduled departure.
 Today is your day to meet with the executive panel of your prospective employer.
 You and another candidate have made it to the final round of interviews.
-It is Thursday morning, May 12, 2016 and hundreds, if not thousands, of travelers are queued up from Chicago Transit Authority ‘s Orange Line train station – to Midway Airport’s TSA security checkpoint.
+It is Thursday morning, May 12, 2016.
+Hundreds, if not thousands, of travelers, are queued up from Chicago Transit Authority ‘s Orange Line train station – to Midway Airport’s TSA security checkpoint.
 You are at the end of this line.
-3 .
+3